canonical/sphinx-docs-starter-pack/docs/how-to/troubleshoot-issues.rst

 Troubleshoot issues
 ===================

-This page provides guidance to resolving issues with the Starter Pack and ReadTheDocs that are difficult to identify or that we don't expect to be solved.
+This page provides guidance to resolve issues with the Starter Pack and ReadTheDocs that are difficult to identify or that we don't expect to be solved.